A character notices something unusual, investigates it, discovers a big secret, and is given Laser-Guided Amnesia

 Private: Oh, what's this?
 Amnesia spray!
 Fantastic!
 (Hesitates and holds the bottle away)

 - On The Venture Bros., in the fourth season, Hank and Dean keep discovering that SPHINX's secret base is in an annex of the Venture compound, and Brock keeps having to erase their memories.
-After a while, Brock gives up because it isn't worth the effort.
+After a while, Brock gives up because it isn't worth the effort and it seems to be giving the boys some whacky brain damage where they can't properly describe the color pink.